eafflu/runtime/README.md

 Change your building / box drawings to something unique!

-# Step 9 - Setting Up Gameplay
+# TODO 9 - Setting Up Gameplay

 You've created a rad background and are now ready to move on to gameplay.
 You'll be coding up and designing some game elements which Halle can interact with.
 The game manager provides an API for creating objects which move around the screen and can be run into, jumped over, or shot with Halle's gun.